 I read there are:

 - 3 hours a day we spend in non-voice activities.

 I wonder how many solitary meals are being eaten today?

-Now, I understand change is part of the human experience, including how we communicate, but it struck me in this encounter what was not taking place.
+Now, I understand change is part of the human experience, including how we communicate.
+But what struck me in this encounter was what was not taking place.
 There was no face-to-face human connection, only four individual souls each occupying their own solitary world.